 Baby bouncers, swings and rockers have been a saving grace for many tired parents, allowing your child to burn off energy while playing safely.
 But while it may be tempting to simply grab the first bouncer you see on the store shelf to give you a bit of brief respite, your choice of baby bouncer may impact on your child’s enjoyment, as well as your bank balance ─ you don’t want to fork out cash only to find out that the quality doesn’t live up to your expectations, or your baby’s needs.

-Ingenuity bounced to the top in our latest baby bouncer ratings, after earning the only five-star review for overall satisfaction.
-It also got full marks for value for money, design, durability & quality, weight & size and additional features.
+Baby Einstein bounced to the top in our latest baby bouncer ratings, after earning the only five-star review for overall satisfaction.
+It also got full marks for child enjoyment, design, durability and quality and additional features.

 Bright Starts is one of the more affordable brands on the market, with some bouncers available from just $20.
 The bouncers feature vibration settings to help calm your baby, as well as a removable toy bar and machine-washable fabric, finding a middle-ground between child comfort and something easy to take care of for parents.